tools.toolSearch.

 tools.toolSearch has three model-facing modes:

-code mode falls back to tools before catalog
+process, the default code mode falls back to tools before catalog

 compaction.
 In directory mode, client-provided tools stay directly visible